-Occupying parts of Wyoming, Idaho and Montana, Yellowstone is the USA’s oldest national park.
+Occupying parts of Wyoming, Idaho and Montana, Yellowstone is the US’s oldest national park.
 Its far-reaching grasslands are dotted with buffalo, bison and bighorn sheep, and its forests echo with wolf howls at night.
 The park’s landscape is dominated by volcanic forces.
 You’ll see spewing geysers, mud pots, fumaroles, and hot springs tinged with yellows, oranges and greens.

 You can explore the park by car, driving around its figure-of-eight Grand Loop Road, or join a 4x4 tour with a knowledgeable guide.
 Pause at different points to follow walking trails, view wildlife or geothermal features and read about the park’s ecosystem.

 Guided tours give you a chance to get closer to the park’s more elusive animals, while hiking with a private guide takes you away from the busier areas.

 Yellowstone is roughly split into two sections: the north and the south.
 It’s worth exploring both, staying in towns on the outskirts such as Jackson, Cody and Gardiner.
 All of these towns have a Wild-West feel — shops sell cowboy gear, steak restaurants line the streets, and rodeos are held each year.

 Driving around Yellowstone is easy thanks to its straightforward Grand Loop Road (though it can get busy in summer).
 There are lots of places you can pull over and head off from on foot.
 Interpretation panels put everything you’re seeing into context, from the park’s geology to its history as the world’s first national park.